-(2) A communication may be filed with the tribunal by mail, fax, email, hand, courier, or process server, unless the tribunal directs otherwise.
+- (2) A communication may be filed with the tribunal by: - (a) mail, fax, email, hand, courier, or process server, or - (b) submitting a form online, where the tribunal permits, unless the tribunal directs otherwise.

 Complaint name and case number

 - (3) A communication filed with the tribunal must include: - (a) the complaint name and case number in the subject line; and - (b) the names of the participants to whom a copy of the communication will be delivered.